 • Bias, as generative AI tools rely on information published elsewhere without the ability to identify potential biased, discriminating or stereotyping content.

-• A lack of regulation or standards for this rapidly evolving technology means it can be difficult know whether a specific AI product meets the standards, ethics, accuracy, and performance you expect from other technologies in health care.
+• A lack of regulation or standards for this rapidly evolving technology, which means it can be difficult to know whether a specific AI product meets the standards, ethics, accuracy, and performance you expect from other technologies in health care.

 Patient Consent